MartinRJ/GoingLLM/README.md

 cx
 [Your Google Custom Search API 'CX' key.]

+BODY_MAX_LENGTH
+20000
+[Absolute max length of the input that the tool will allow.]

 FINALRESULT_MAX_TOKEN_LENGTH
 2150
 [The token length for the final result for ChatGPT.
 Note that in total (prompt+answer) you may not exceed 4096 tokens or the request will fail, and the request will easily already consume over 1200 tokens, often more.]

 MAX_FILE_CONTENT
-7000
+12000
-[How many bytes will be downloaded from the Google search results, this is AFTER stripping all html tags and duplicate linebreaks and headers.
-If this is too long, the requests to the ChatGPT API may fail if they exceed 4096 tokens.]
+[How many bytes will be downloaded from the Google search results, this is AFTER stripping all html tags and duplicate linebreaks and headers.]

 max_tokens_create_searchterms
 300